 2. Garage sale

-If your white-goods are still functioning well, yet you want to replace them, then sell them instead of throwing them out to a landfill.
-Today with great internet connectivity, you can post them either on the internet or use classified sales within your local area.
+If your white goods are still functioning well, yet you want to replace them, then sell them instead of throwing them out to a landfill.
+With great internet connectivity, you can post them on the internet or use classified sales within your local area.
 You can then use that money to buy new products or give it out for charity.

 If you are not able to sell your white goods, you can post them up for exchange offers.
 Big companies such as Amazon have offers that allow members of the public to exchange nearly all types of electrical appliances.